splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 `/etc/syslog-ng` location, and _will_ overwrite existing content.
 Ensure that any previous configurations of syslog-ng are saved if needed prior to executing the download step.

-* NOTE:  At the time of writing, the latest release is `v1.24.0`.
+* NOTE:  At the time of writing, the latest major release is `v1.33`.
 The latest release is typically listed first on the page above, unless there is an `-alpha`,`-beta`, or `-rc` release that is newer (which will be clearly indicated).
 For production use, select the latest that does not have an `-rc`, `-alpha`, or `-beta` suffix.

 ```bash